 I’d say if you’re really new to all of this, it’s best to start with managed funds.
 Managed funds are companies that are regulated by the government and allowed to invite the public to invest in them.
 These funds are in turn invested in many assets such as stocks, bonds, and other types of securities.
 Examples are the following.

 - Mutual funds.
-They are offered by investment MF companies, and they have front-end fees called sales load but feature zero capital gains tax.
+They are offered by investment MF companies, and they have front-end fees called sales load but feature zero tax.

 - Unit investment trust funds.
-These are offered by banks and trust companies with zero sales load but with taxable capital gains.
+These are offered by banks and trust companies with zero sales load.

 - PERA account.
 These are offered by Bangko Sentral ng Pilipinas-approved banks that have many various tax benefits.